Some rooms speak the moment you walk in. They feel intentional, balanced, and alive.

 Layering Around Large Art

-Lighting: Use picture lights, sconces, or spotlights to give your piece presence, especially in the evening.
+Lighting: Picture lights, sconces, or well-positioned room lighting can give artwork more presence, especially in the evening.

 Common Mistakes to Avoid